4 Mistakes Tax Professionals Make When Applying TNMM

 existing internal comparables and jump straight to TNMM, even though these

 internal comparables may allow the reliable application of traditional methods.
+Another case is where significant intangible assets are ignored.

 2) Oversimplification – transfer pricing advisors can